likesalmon/modular-mean/README.md

 A boilerplate for MEAN stack projects that uses a modular style to encapsulate related code and tests in the same directories.

+## Quickstart

+In the terminal, do:

+    git clone git@github.com:likesalmon/modular-mean.git
+    npm install
+    gulp build
+    npm start
+    gulp dev // runs a series of build and test watchers

 ## Goals

 * Shallow directory structure.